Pure Gold (Glenn Miller album)

 Pure Gold is a 1975 compilation album of 10 studio recordings by Glenn Miller and his Orchestra recorded between 1939 and 1942 by RCA Victor.
 The recordings were all originally issued as 78 RPM records on the RCA Bluebird and Victor labels and was certified Gold by the RIAA.

-The album was originally issued on LP and compact disc in reprocessed (fake) stereo sound; in 1988, RCA remastered the album in original monophonic sound for its second CD reissue.
+The album was originally issued on LP in 1975 and on compact disc in 1984 in reprocessed (fake) stereo sound; in 1988, RCA remastered the album in original monophonic sound for its second CD reissue.

 Reception

 The album was certified Gold in the U.S. by the Recording Industry Association of America (RIAA) on July 25, 1984.

 Track listing

 The ten tracks on the album consist of the original RCA Victor studio recordings.